heysokam/minim/readme.md

 ## Compiler
 MinC uses an StoS compiler that generates C code.
-The generated output code is standard, human-readable and editable C code.
+It can create C libraries, and use C libraries without bindings, because its generated output code is standard, human-readable and editable C code.
 The output code is then compiled with a regular C compiler as usual.

-MinC can be used to create C libraries, because the output is normal C code.

 Cross-compilation is a first class citizen.
-Thanks to the internal usage of the ZigCC compiler interface,
+Thanks to the internal usage of the ZigCC compiler,
-building for any target is as easy as passing -target= to the compiler command.
+building for any target is as easy as passing `--os:XX` and `--cpu:YY` to the compiler command.

 ## *Slate | Compiler Helper Library
-Code generation relies on its companion library @[*Slate](https://github.com/heysokam/slate),
+Code generation heavily relies on its companion library @[*Slate](https://github.com/heysokam/slate), which provides tools for dealing with AST member access, AST parsing and error checking.
-which is also in early stages of development.
-Over time, many of its internal features will be removed from the compiler and moved to *Slate instead,
+Any language-agnostic features will be removed from the compiler and moved to *Slate,
 in order to make them usable for compilation of Nim into other languages.